Mahmoud217TR/grad-project/README.md

 `extension=sqlite3`

 **Step 4 - Add** `C:\php` **to the path environment variable:** to ensure Windows can find the PHP executable, you need to change the `PATH` environment variable.
-Click the Windows Start button and type ìenvironmentî, then click Edit the system environment variables.
+Click the Windows Start button and type ‚Äúenvironment‚Äù, then click Edit the system environment variables.
 Select the Advanced tab, and click the Environment Variables button.

 Scroll down the System variables list and click Path followed by the Edit button.
 Click New and add `C:\php`.